SupaeroHyperloop/HyperloopSupaero/README.md

 **GUI  and Control Commands**

 The software will be used to build a robust graphical user interface (GUI) for the purpose of visualising the critical components of the pod’s operation.
 This section focuses on a general software infrastructure on which to base the Hyperloop Supaero design.

+The software core sets out to fulfill the following requirements:

+* Lightweight Communications and Marshalling (LCM) Ensure to effectively read and process information from the various sensors on-board the pod